analythium/openfaas-rstats-templates/README.md

 faas-cli template pull https://github.com/analythium/openfaas-rstats-templates
 ```

-Now `faas-cli new --list` should give you a list with the available `rstats` templates.
+Now `faas-cli new --list` should give you a list with the available `rstats-*` templates.

 Create a new function called `hello-rstats`: